clarin-eric/VLO/DEPLOY-README.txt

    modifications should be applied to:

    	apps/WEB-INF/classes/log4j.properties

+   Wicket runs in development mode by default, and depending on the environment you are deploying to this may be undesirable.
+To make sure it runs in production ('deployment') mode, set the following JVM option in the Tomcat JVM:

+   	-Dwicket.configuration=deployment

+   OR set a context parameter 'configuration' to the value 'deployment' in the application's context fragment.

    Now the web application has been installed and configured, we only need to have a look at the VLO importer's configuration.